top of page

 What is Fast Fashion?

 Fast fashion refers to inexpensive, trendy clothing that is rapidly produced to meet consumer demand.
-Fast fashion brands rapidly produce inexpensive, trendy clothes and aim to get the newest styles on the market as quickly as possible so that shoppers can purchase them while still at peak popularity.
+Fast fashion brands rapidly produce inexpensive, trendy clothes.
+They aim to get the newest styles on the market as quickly as possible so that shoppers can purchase them while still at peak popularity.
 This model encourages overconsumption and easy disposal of low-quality garments after just a few wears, fueling a wasteful, disposable culture.

 To achieve low costs, fast fashion brands exploit workers, use environmentally harmful materials such as synthetic fabrics derived from fossil fuels and produce clothes in unsafe factories filled with labor violations.

-• Rock bottom prices.
-Ask yourself: "How can all these clothes be so cheap?".
+If the product prices are too low, ask yourself: "How can all these clothes be so cheap?".
 Usually the answer to this is: because workers are not compensated fairly and environmentally harmful/cheap materials are used in unsafe conditions.

 Well-known fast fashion retailers include H&M, Zara, and Shein for instance.
 Their model encourages overconsumption of low-quality garments.